jraymartinez/portfolio/_pages/about.md

 layout: single
 permalink: /about/
 ---
-**John** is a Data Scientist working in data analytics and predictive modeling.
-He has 11 years of software engineering experience in various industries (Investment Banking, Insurance, Retail), and 2 years of University teaching experience.
+**John** is a Data Professional with more than a decade of software engineering experience in Investment Banking, Insurance, Retail and Distribution industries.
 His research interests include Healthcare Informatics, Traffic Safety, and Data Science for Social Good.
+He has an MS in Data Science, and is the recipient of the Outstanding Graduate Student award for the whole of College of Computing & Informatics, Drexel University in 2021.

 ## <font color='#0092ca'>EDUCATION</font>